Survey Reports & Insights

 No report available this year.

-NCI State of the Workforce, IDD
+NCI State of the Workforce

 The goal of the survey and the resulting data is to help state developmental disabilities systems (DD systems) examine workforce challenges, identify areas for further investigation, benchmark their workforce data, measure improvements made through policy or programmatic changes, and compare their state data to those of other states and the NCI-IDD average.